garethcmurphy/unstructured_metadata/PITCHME.md

 ### Dataset, Datafile, Datablocks

-- A dataset is a collection of files
+- A dataset includes all metadata related to a set of tiles
-- Has an owner, ORCid,
+- Has an owner, ORCid, creation  time, science metadata  etc, and includes datafile references
 - A datafile has path, size, permissions
 - Datablocks are storage media for archiving, one datafile can be stored across on or more datablocks

+---

+### Raw Dataset vs Derived Dataset

+- RawDataset - experimental data directly from beamline
+- Derived Dataset - has extra fields indicating origin of generated data.
+-
 ---

 ### Scientific Metadata